dlivingston/dlivingston/README.md

 <img style="max-width: 150px" width="100" height="100" src="files/dl-logo-2022.png" />

 # Don Livingston
-## Web & UI/UX Developer, Digital Craftsman, Tech Enthusiast, Wise Guy
+## Web & UI/UX Developer, Digital Craftsman, and Tech Enthusiast

 Hi!
 I'm Don Livingston.
 I am a Professional Web & UI/UX Developer and Full-Stack Digital Craftsman with over 12 years of experience.
-I focus on producing clean, readable, maintainable code, as well as attractive and usable web designs.
+I specialize in producing clean, readable, maintainable code, as well as attractive and usable web designs.
 My personal aptitude is in balancing the "right-brained" creative concerns of User Interface Design with the "left-brained" logical and analytic discipline of Development.

 * 🌍  I'm based in New Jersey (NYC Metro Area)
 * 🖥️  See my portfolio at [DonaldLivingston.com](http://donaldlivingston.com)